FarronF/limerick-council-meetings/meetings/2018/09/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 16th July 2018.md

 • Litter was a big concern outside take-aways and night clubs and Litter Wardens needed to be

-available at night time and weekends.---
+available at night time and weekends.
+---
 4

 The Director, Physical Development responded to the queries raised.